Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

 ### Building the distribution

-> Note: These command may not work for your appplication if it has dependencies that need to be compiled as part of the build process, particularly if you are building this on a machine that is not the same architecture as your target Lambda (i.e. building on an M1 Macintosh and targeting an x86_64 lambda).
+> Note: These command may not work for your actual application if it has dependencies that need to be compiled as part of the build process, particularly if you are building your application on a machine that is not the same architecture as your target Lambda (i.e. building on an M1 Macintosh and targeting an x86_64 lambda).
 In that case you need to use Docker to do your building which is beyond the scope of this post.
 >
-> These examples were only tested on a Mac
+> These examples were only tested on an M1 Mac but should work on any modern Mac or *nix machine

-1. First we export the dependencies from Poetry so that we can use `pip install` to create the files needed for the zip image.
+1. First we export the dependencies from Poetry so that we can later use `pip install` to create the files needed for the zip image.
     ```
     poetry export -f requirements.txt --output requirements.txt  --without-hashes
     ```